-Each housing provides two 8-32 tapped mounting holes (M4 for -EC models) for vertical or horizontal post mounting.
-The housings also feature external SM1 (1.035"-40) threading and internal SM05 (0.535"-40) threading that are compatible with most Thorlabs SM1- and SM05-threaded accessories.
+The housing provides two 8-32 tapped mounting holes (M4 for the -EC model) for vertical or horizontal post mounting.
+The housing also features external SM1 (1.035"-40) threading and internal SM05 (0.535"-40) threading that are compatible with most Thorlabs SM1- and SM05-threaded accessories.
 Additionally, an internally threaded SM1 coupler is included with each detector.
 This allows convenient mounting of SM1 compatible accessories, optics, and cage assembly accessories.
 The internal SM05 threading is only suitable for mating to an externally threaded SM05 lens tube (components such as fiber adapters cannot be threaded onto the SM05 threading).
-Most SM1-threaded fiber adapters are compatible with these detectors.
-However, the S120-FC internally SM1-threaded fiber adapter is not compatible with these detectors.
+Most SM1-threaded fiber adapters are compatible with this detector.
+However, the S120-FC internally SM1-threaded fiber adapter is not compatible with this detector.
 Externally SM1-threaded adapters should be mated to the included internally SM1-threaded adapter, while internally SM1-threaded adapters can be mated directly to the housing.

 Photoconductors vs. Photodiodes

 Compact PDA & PDF Series Design

 Thorlabs' Amplified Photodiode series features a slim design, which allows the detector access to the light path even between closely spaced optical elements.

 The power supply input and the BNC output are located on the same outer edge of the package, further reducing the device thickness and allowing easier integration into tight optic arrangements.
 The PDA and PDF series detectors can fit into spaces as thin as 0.83" (21.1 mm) when the SM1 coupler is removed.
 With the SM1 coupler attached, the smallest width the detector can fit into is 1.03" (26.2 mm).